Paolo Di Cioccio

-Paolo Di Cioccio (born 1963 in Rome) is an oboist and composer.
+Paolo Di Cioccio (Rome 16 February 1963 - 2024) is an oboist and composer.
 He is a professor at the Conservatorium "F. Torrefranca" and the "International Polytechnic Scientia et Ars" in Vibo Valentia, Italy.
 He was the first oboist who recorded "Oboe Sconcerto" with the music of Albinoni, Vivaldi and Marcello for the oboe together with analog synthesizers (Modular Moog, Arp 2600).
 He plays a Marigaux oboe.